renesas/ruhmi-framework-mcu/scripts/README.md

 # How to deploy models
 The sample script shows how to use the deployment API to compile an already quantized TFLite model on a board with Ethos-U55 support.

-As an example model,we can download [ad01_int8.tflite](https://github.com/mlcommons/tiny/blob/master/benchmark/training/anomaly_detection/trained_models/ad01_int8.tflite) from [MLCommons](https://github.com/mlcommons)
+This release introduces some tested models.
+As the example model,we can download [ad01_int8.tflite](https://github.com/mlcommons/tiny/blob/master/benchmark/training/anomaly_detection/trained_models/ad01_int8.tflite) and [ad01_fp32.tflite](https://github.com/mlcommons/tiny/blob/master/benchmark/training/anomaly_detection/trained_models/ad01_fp32.tflite) from [MLCommons](https://github.com/mlcommons)
+When runing the scripts provided in the repository, you shall build the folder configuration including each model.

 The directory configuration for the sample scripts to run is below.
-This release introduces some tested models.
-Also introduces the location you can find those models.
 ```
   ├── scripts
   |     ├── mcu_deploy.py  // sample script for deploy